tenstorrent/tt-metal/tests/didt/README.md

 Tests are only supported with `1chips` ID because multi-chip/board BH has not been brought up yet.

 By default the Blackhole workload compute grid is 13x10 (1 column is reserved for fast-dispatch).
-Adding `-k "sim-bh-2col-harvested"` will simulate 2 column harvesting on Blackhole by reducing the compute grid to 11x10.
+Adding `--simulate_bh_harvesting` will simulate 2 column harvesting on Blackhole by reducing the compute grid to 11x10.

 `WH_ARCH_YAML` is not supported  but setting env var `TT_METAL_ETH_DISPATCH=1` will enable the unharvested workload to run on 14x10 compute grid.
-Running with `-k "sim-bh-2col-harvested"` is not supported with `TT_METAL_ETH_DISPATCH`
+Running with `--simulate_bh_harvesting` is not supported with `TT_METAL_ETH_DISPATCH`

 ## Legacy commands